yvann-ba/Robby-chatbot/README.md

-# Talk-Sheet 📄
+# Talk-Sheet 🤖

-### Talk-Sheet is an AI chatbot featuring conversational memory, designed to enable users to discuss their CSV data in a more intuitive manner.
+### Talk-Sheet is an AI chatbot featuring conversational memory, designed to enable users to discuss their CSV data in a more intuitive manner. 📄
-#### By integrating the strengths of Langchain and OpenAI Talk-Sheet employs large language models to provide users with seamless, context-aware natural language interactions for a better understanding of their CSV data.
+#### By integrating the strengths of Langchain and OpenAI Talk-Sheet employs large language models to provide users with seamless, context-aware natural language interactions for a better understanding of their CSV data.🧠

-## Quick Start
+## Quick Start 🚀
 To use Talk-Sheet, simply visit the following link :

 [Talk-Sheet.app](https://talk-sheet.streamlit.app/)

-## Running Locally
+## Running Locally 💻
 Follow these steps to set up and run the service locally :

 ### Prerequisites